 Is Declawing Cats Legal?

 Depending on where you live, declawing cats may not be permitted by law.
 Declawing is banned in many European countries and the United Kingdom.

 In Canada, the Canadian Veterinary Medical Association states that it “opposes elective and non-therapeutic partial digital amputation, commonly known as declawing or onychectomy, of domestic cats” and that “scratching is a normal behaviour in cats.”

-In the United States, declawing is illegal in a number of cities, including the city of Denver, Colorado, as well as the entire state of New York.
+In the United States, declawing is illegal in a number of cities, including the city of Denver, Colorado, as well as the entire state of New York and Maryland.
 More and more cities and states are considering legislation to prohibit the declawing of cats.